Spring Boot Architecture

 The business logic in software engineering is where you decide what the software needs to do.
 An example of this is validation.
 If you are ever requested to validate something, this needs to happen inside the Service class.

 The Business layer communicates with both the Presentation layer and the Persistence Layer.

 This layer is the equivalent of the Repository interface.
-We write database queries inside this interface.
+You write database queries inside this interface.

-The Persistence layer is the only layer that communicates with the Business layer and the Database layer.
+The Persistence layer is the only layer communicating with the Business and Database layers.

 This layer is simply the actual database that you decide to use to build your application.